ElpiLab/To-Do-App/README.md

-# To-Do-App
+# To-Do App

-A console for managing tasks for students.
+A console-based application for managing tasks for students.
-Here is the Documentation of our To-Do App in the Programming Foundations class
+This document presents the documentation of our To-Do App developed in the Programming Foundations class.

-Analysis:
+## Analysis

+### Problem
-Problem: As first-year BIT students, we face challenges juggling multiple modules, assignments, group projects, and personal study goals.
-This leads to constant brain overload and decision fatigue, which in turn leads to the following struggles:
+As first-year BIT students, we face challenges juggling multiple modules, assignments, group projects, and personal study goals.
+This often leads to mental overload and decision fatigue, resulting in:

-- Difficulty in prioritizing the urgency of assignments, leading to effort underestimation.
+- Difficulty prioritizing tasks, leading to effort underestimation
-- Poor Time Management caused by insufficient time allocation, leading to procrastination and last-minute stress
+- Poor time management, causing procrastination and last-minute stress
-- Low productivity and poor focus as tasks lack clear boundaries & priorities, which causes mental strain during studies.
+- Low productivity and reduced focus due to lack of structure

 ## Impact

-Lack of a centralized system to maximize productivity, especially in first-year students, often leads to:
+The lack of a centralized task management system often leads to:

 - Procrastination
 - Inefficient study time
-- last-minute stress
+- Last-minute stress
-- Sometimes missed deadlines with projects/assignments.
+- Missed deadlines for assignments and projects
-- Poor Grades
+- Lower academic performance

 ## Solution

-Our interactive To-Do-App with task organization provides an effective system and strategic ways to improve productivity by:
+Our interactive console-based To-Do App provides a simple and effective way to manage tasks by:

-- Reducing stress through clear visualization of progress and centralized priority system
+- Reducing stress through clear visualization of tasks
+- Offering a centralized system based on task priorities

 ## Scenario

-Based on our modules, we have different requirements, teams, and group projects.
-The idea is to put all tasks and deadlines in  the console application to get notifications and reminders for task management and completion.
+Students manage different modules, teams, and group projects at the same time.
+The idea is to store all tasks in one console application so users can organize and manage their workload in a clear and structured way.

-## Requirements/User stories
+## Requirements / User Stories

-- As a user, I want to add a new task with a title, description, and priority so that I have all my To Do Tasks centralized and easily organized
+- As a user, I want to add a new task with a title, description, and priority so that all my tasks are centralized and organized.
-- As a user, I want to see the "view my tasks" on the console, so that I can immediately get an overview of the workload I have
+- As a user, I want to view my tasks in the console so that I can easily see my current workload.
-- As a user, I want to mark a task as complete, so that I can visually track my progress and maintain motivation
-- As a user, I want to delete old/redundant tasks, so that my task list remains clean and focused only on actionable items.
+- As a user, I want to delete tasks that are no longer needed so that my task list stays clean and focused.

-### Use cases
+## Use Cases

-- Show Menu: Display list of actions in the console: Add Task, View Tasks, Mark as Done, Delete, Exit
+- Show Menu: Display available actions in the console (Add Task, View Tasks, Delete Task, Exit).
-- Create/Edit Tasks - Allow entry of tasks with details: title, description, priority level.
+- Create Tasks: Allow users to enter task details such as title, description, and priority level.
-- Show Current Tasks: Display all tasks with clear status, priority, description.
+- Show Current Tasks: Display all tasks with clear information about priority and status.
-- Delete tasks - allow user to permanently remove completed or unwanted tasks from list
+- Delete Tasks: Allow users to permanently remove completed or unwanted tasks from the list.

-1- Interactive App (console input)
+## Technical Features

+### 1. Interactive Console Application
-The application interacts with the user through the console, accepting input and displaying responses in real time.
-It should provide clear prompts, menus, and feedback to create an engaging and easy-to-use experience.
+The application interacts with the user through console input and provides clear prompts, menus, and feedback.

-2- Data validation (input checking)
+### 2. Data Validation
-The application validates all user input to ensure data integrity and a smooth user experience.
-Invalid or missing data should be handled gracefully, with clear error messages and opportunities for correction.
+User input is validated to ensure data integrity.
+Invalid input is handled with clear error messages.

-3- File processing(read/write)
-The application can read data from and write data to files, allowing users to save and retrieve information.
-Proper file handling ensures that data is stored securely and can be accessed or updated when needed.
+### 3. File Processing (Read/Write)
+Tasks are saved to and loaded from a file, allowing data to persist between sessions.

-### Future Roadmap ( for missing features)
+## Future Roadmap (Missing Features)

--Pomodoro
+- Pomodoro
--Task editing
+- Task editing
--Time Tracking
+- Time tracking
--Due dates & calender
+- Due dates & calendar

- Team:
- Elpidio:
- Lencer:
- Valentina:
+## Team Contributions

+- Elpidio – Development,Documentation
+- Lencer – Development, Refactoring & Documentation
+- Valentina – Development,Refactoring, Branding, Presentation & Documentation.